(Louisville players raise the 10th gold ball in the school’s history. Photo courtesy of Jared Redding)

 JACKSON — No matter who’s playing, no matter how hard they play, the Louisville Wildcats simply refuse to lose on the big stage.

-The Wildcats shut out the Poplarville in the second half defensively and used a miraculous game winning drive to win their 10 state championship in school history, winning the 4A crown 15-14 at Mississippi Veterans Memorial Stadium on Saturday.
+The Wildcats shut out the Poplarville Hornets in the second half defensively and used a miraculous game winning drive to win their 10th state championship in school history, winning the 4A crown 15-14 at Mississippi Veterans Memorial Stadium on Saturday.

-“Feels good to being number 10 here,” Louisville head coach Tyrone Shorter said.
+“Feels good to bring No. 10 here,” Louisville head coach Tyrone Shorter said.
 “We’ve been here 10 times, and we’re 10-0.
 For me to be a part of this program, to follow behind all the legendary coaches that played here, to put my stamp on it, it’s unbelievable.”